City Intelligence

 Bengaluru remains India's undisputed GCC capital.
 It accounts for a disproportionate share of all GCC events — new setups, expansions, and hiring announcements — driven by its deep engineering talent pool, mature startup ecosystem, and decades of multinational presence.

 Technology and software dominate, but Bengaluru has genuine breadth: financial services, healthcare, consulting, and semiconductors all have meaningful GCC footprints here.
-The CMI (Capability Momentum Index) score reflects not just raw volume but the strategic intent behind announcements — and Bengaluru scores highest on both.
+The CMI (Capability Momentum Index) score reflects not just raw volume but the strategic intent behind announcements — Hyderabad currently edges ahead on momentum, but no city matches Bengaluru's combination of volume and breadth.

 Compare Bengaluru vs Hyderabad →